Looking for your next skincare purchase? These Black-owned brands will enrich your skincare routine.

 From foundation ranges that fail to cater to all skin tones to ‘nude’ lipsticks suited only to fairer complexions, the beauty industry has a poor reputation when it comes to racial diversity.
 This crosses over into skincare, too – the bright white cast left behind by many SPFs is proof enough.

-In response to the lack of products that cater to dark skin tones, an array of skincare brands have launched over the last few years – and with them, comes rich formulas, delicious ingredients and inspiring stories.
+In response to the lack of products that cater to dark skin tones, an array of skincare brands have launched over the last few years – and with them, come rich formulas, delicious ingredients and inspiring stories.

-To honour the clever innovations and Black entrepreneurs behind them, we’ve rounded up some of the best Black-owned skincare brands available so that you can support them today, tomorrow and forever.
+Of course, it goes without saying that we should always support Black-owned beauty brands.
+To honour the clever innovations and the Black entrepreneurs behind them, we’ve rounded up some of the best Black-owned skincare brands available so that you can support them today, tomorrow and forever.

 Liha Beauty